-am very apologetic to And Ι Miss husband for that.
-Buttich and her Ι certainly should have seen this through.
-And it was my fault and I do apologize to Miss Buttich for that, but it was not an intentional effort on my part to skirt my responsibility to Miss Buttich, it's just as I was transitioning from practicing law to doing something else, this happened to be something that just slipped through the cracks and should not have; it was my responsibility to make sure it was done.
+I am very apologetic to Buttich and her husband for that. certainly should have seen this through.
+And it was my fault and I do apologize to Miss Buttich for that, but it was not an intentional effort on my part to skirt my responsibility to Miss Buttich, it's just as I was transitioning from practicing law to doing something else, this happened to be something that just slipped through the cracks and should not have; it my responsibility to make sure it was done.

-$[1T49-18 \text{ to } 1T50-10.^{1}]$
+[1T49-18 to 1T50-10.1]

-1 "1T" refers to the transcript of the DEC hearing on March 26, 2007.
+[&]quot;1T" refers to the transcript of the DEC hearing on March 26, 2007.